intelligence38000/android-docs/src/pages/maps/overview/camera.md

 ## Get the current camera position

-The `MapboxMap` class' `getCameraPosition()` method makes it easy for your code to understand what is going on with your map's camera and what the user's currently viewing.
-The method returns a `CameraPosition` object, and once you have the object, you can easily get and use the camera's target, tilt, zoom, and bearing values.
+The `MapboxMap` class' `getCameraPosition()` method helps your code understand what is going on with your map's camera and what the user's viewing.
+The method returns a `CameraPosition` object, and once you have the object, you can get and use the camera's target, tilt, zoom, and bearing values.
 For example, `mapboxMap.getCameraPosition().zoom` is how you would get the camera's current zoom value.

 ## Center the camera within a map area